Franchise Types

 Remember, though, converting to a franchise location may also turn off some customers that were interested in the independent nature of your previous brand.

-Social franchising
+Social Franchisin

 • An understanding of the social services sector